On the Initialization for Convex-Concave Min-max Problems: More Experimental Results

 \item mnist: all the classes with label $0$ to label $8$ are regarded as class $-1$, and the class $9$ is regarded as class $1$.

 \item madelon: we use the original dataset without any preprocessing.

-\item pendigits: all the classes with label $0$ to label $8$ are regarded as class $-1$, and the class $9$ is regarded as class $1$. \end{itemize} The experimental results are presented in Figure~\ref{fig:svmdataset2}.
-It is observed that our proposed Algorithm~\ref{alg:constrained-cb-simplex-min-max} converges much faster then primal-dual gradient method.
+\item pendigits: all the classes with label $0$ to label $8$ are regarded as class $-1$, and the class $9$ is regarded as class $1$. \end{itemize} \paragraph{Distributionally Robust Optimization} We consider the following distributionally robust optimization problem: